By Dylan Cleaver

 He received death threats against himself and threats of violence against his young family.

-If I had the chance to talk to him I would have liked to have asked him if Tarbes was a chance to escape, but the one time I rang him where he was living in Queensland it was not possible to speak to him.
+I would have liked to have asked him if Tarbes was a chance to escape, but when I contacted him in Queensland last year he was unavailable to speak.

 My story on him ran thanks to the encouragement of his wife Sarah but part of me will always regret not getting the chance to talk.